AtharvaAthanikar2003/DSBDAL/Scala Setup.md

-To install Apache Spark, follow these steps:
+# Apache Spark Installation Instructions

+Follow these steps to install Apache Spark on your system:

 1. Navigate to your Downloads directory:
    ```